Login

 For each algorithm the following performance indicators are reported:

-• EER (detection Equal-Error-Rate: the error rate for which both BPCER and APCER are identical)
+• EER (detection Equal-Error-Rate: the error rate for which both BPCER and MACER are identical)

 • REJNBFRA (Number of bona fide face images that cannot be processed)